StefanoDallaBona/Prior-Knowledge-and-Probabilistic-Framing-on-the-Illusion-of-Causality/README.md

 ## Other Materials

 ### `Experiment/`

-Contains the experiment scripts used to run both experiments.
+Contains the experiment scripts used to run Experiments 1 and 2 and the Validation Experiment.

+- `Experiment.zip` — PsychoPy experiment files for Experiments 1 and 2.
-- **`Experiment.zip`** — PsychoPy experiment files.
+- `ManipulationExperiment.zip` — PsychoPy experiment files for the manipulation check validation Experiment.

+### `ManipulationCheck/`

+Contains materials related to the manipulation check validation experiment, conducted to descriptively assess whether the cover stories produced the intended manipulations of prior expectations and framing.

+- `RawData_ManipulationCheck.zip` — Raw data from the manipulation check experiment.
+- `thirdDataset.csv` — Cleaned dataset extracted from the raw data.
+- `Analysis_ManipulationCheck.html` — Main analysis document for the manipulation check experiment.

 ### `MPT Model/`